jinyuliao/jinyuliao.github.io/2017/12/15/ue4_dialogue_system_part1.rst

 * C++ development enviroment(Visual Studio on Windows or Xcode on Mac)
 * Some experience with UE4, can make simple UI with UMG

-In this part, we wiil create project and compile the plugin.
+In this part, we wiil create a demo project and compile the plugin.

 Step 1
 ------